Pupil Charter

 • experience a professional workplace.

-At Barnsley Academy we are unapologetically ambitious for our students’ – outcomes gets you through the doors, but character keeps you there - our core purpose of developing character is planned and active.
+At Barnsley Academy, we are unapologetically ambitious for our students.
+While academic outcomes open doors, it is character that keeps them open.
+Our core purpose of developing character is both planned and active.

-Learning opportunities offer pupils to discover and further shape their personal qualities of which are explicitly taught in each school week.
+Our learning opportunities are designed to help pupils discover and shape their personal qualities, which are explicitly taught each week.

 Full of Character